 Just like skiing, many Christmas past-times, including decorated fir trees and gingerbread houses, have historic roots in the Alps.
 Many of these traditions can be traced back to Christmas Markets, four-week Advent celebrations in the Alps, specifically in Austria and Germany.
 Some of these markets date back as far as the 13th Century.
 Today, you can still experience Christmas Markets, and many of the best are within or very close to Ski Country.
 From traditional Christmas sweets and hot, mulled wine to musical performances and ancient processions of St. Nicholas and his nemesis, the horned Krampus, modern market-goers are treated to a feast of the senses, just like those of the past.

-From Nov.
-15, 2017 through Jan.
-6, 2018, the entire capital of Tyrol is awash in Christmas festivities, but the most popular and charming Innsbruck neighborhood is the Alstadt, which features Medieval houses.
+From mid November through the first week of January, the entire capital of Tyrol is awash in Christmas festivities, but the most popular and charming Innsbruck neighborhood is the Alstadt, which features Medieval houses.
 On the narrow Kiebachgasse[street], Brothers Grimm characters peer down from the windows and tickle the imagination of children and the young at heart.
 Vendor booths are laden with festive goods like gingerbread, wooden toys and delicate, hand-blown glass ornaments.

 Every day at dusk, trumpeters perform traditional carols on the 500-year-old Golden Roof.
 Don’t miss Kiachln, a traditional Advent doughnut, served hot with cranberry sauce.
 Take a ride up the funicular to Hafelekar, located just outside of Innsbruck, to enjoy birds’ eye views of the twinkling city below.

-From Nov.
-30, 2017 to Dec.
-26, 2017, Kitzbuehel’s historic, Medieval village center is transformed to resemble a festive scene from an old-fashioned Christmas card.
+From late November to late December, , Kitzbuehel’s historic, Medieval village center is transformed to resemble a festive scene from an old-fashioned Christmas card.
 The month-long market features daily events as well as weekly concerts and parades.
 Don’t miss the free choral concert at St. Andreas cathedral.
 To get a real taste of this long-standing tradition, watch the St. Nicholas and Krampus procession.
 The anti-St. Nicholas, Krampus is a devilish pagan figure sent to punish naughty children with “swats” and coal.
 Warning, young children may find Krampus frightening.

 Enjoy regional Christmas delicacies, like homemade bread with various spread, roasted chestnuts and mulled wine.

-From Nov.
-25, 2017 to Dec.
-23, 2017, the Richard-Strauss-Square in Garmisch ski resort base village is a glowing homage to the most wonderful time of the year.
-Here, you’ll find traditional Alpine music playing, decorated booths, handmade traditional crafts and culinary specialities.
+From late November through late December, the Richard-Strauss-Square in Garmisch ski resort base village is a glowing homage to the most wonderful time of the year.
+Here, you’ll find traditional Alpine music playing, decorated booths, handmade traditional crafts and culinary specialties.

 At the end of November and into early December, Partenkirchen’s historic Ludwigstrasse becomes a winter wonderland of miniature wood huts decorated with lights and festive trimmings.
 The scent of freshly baked Christmas cookies and spiced wine tantalizes the senses.